 The Wailuā River is a river on the island of Kauai.
 It rises at Mount Waiʻaleʻale and is the only navigable river in Hawaii.
-Mostly, however, only kayaks can be found there.
+However, there are mainly kayaks that can be found there.

-The 32-kilometer-long river, which once flowed along seven different Heiau (temples) flowed past, has its origin in the center of the island on Mount Waialeale, which is over 1,500 meters high.
+The 32-kilometre-long river, which once flowed past seven different Heiau (temples), has its origin in the centre of the island on Mount Waialeale, which is over 1,500 meters high.
 The Wailua River includes two popular waterfalls: Opaekaa Falls and Wailua Falls.
-You can explore the scenic river itself by kayak, SUP board or outrigger boat.
+You can explore the scenic river by kayak, SUP board or boat.
 Boat tours are also available.
-In addition, there are guided trips to Fern Grotto, a cave made of natural lava rock.
+In addition to that, there are guided trips to Fern Grotto, a cave made of natural lava rock.
 This romantic area is also a popular spot for weddings.
-Also look out for the Nounou Mountains, a mountain range between Wailua and Kapaa that resembles a human figure lying on its back and is therefore called the Sleeping Giant.
+You can also see the Nounou Mountains, a mountain range between Wailua and Kapaa that resembles a human figure lying on its back and is therefore called the Sleeping Giant.

 You can also see the river from your car.
 To do so, follow Kuamoo Road (Hwy.
 580) coming from Kuhio Highway (Hwy.
 56) along the north bank of the river inland.

 In 1946, a Hawaiian named Walter Smith Sr. came up with the idea of offering boat trips on the Wailua River.
 It all started with a borrowed motor and a small rowboat.
-Interested tourists were taken along the beautiful scenery to a huge grotto covered with ferns (Fern Grotto).
+He took interested tourists along the beautiful scenery to a huge grotto covered with ferns (Fern Grotto).

-Admittedly, you have to like the kitsch factor of the boat trip, because on the "Journey of Songs and Legends" there is hula dancing, schmaltzy singing and ancient Hawaiian stories.
-So it's much nicer to rent a kayak to explore the river and waterfalls for yourself.
+To be honest, you have to like the cheesy factor of the boat trip.
+On the "Journey of Songs and Legends", there is hula dancing, romantic singing and ancient Hawaiian stories.
+So it's much nicer to rent a kayak to explore the river and waterfalls by yourself.